During

 Western culture was a real shock to the system.
 I remember thinking “there’s so

-hated the ‘haring around’ because the car was parked for a certain amount of
+loan and buy more.
+The pace was so different as well: ‘haring around’ because the car was parked for a certain amount of

 recognition that a lot of this is self-imposed pressure.